-Like the above, people will be very interested in the size and condition of these storage spaces, so give them a good tidy.
+Like the above, people will be very interested in the size and condition of these storage spaces, so give them a good tidying.

-Make sure you have everything from repair documents to advertising brochures ready for inspectors to read and/or take away.
-Ask your agent about which docs to have handy.
+Make sure you have everything from repair documents to advertising brochures ready for inspectors to read or take away.
+Ask your agent about what your need to have handy.